 The Clearing House — RTP

-Real-Time Payments (RTP) is a payment processing network used to transfer money electronically and instantaneously between banks in the United States.
+Real-Time Payments (RTP) is a payment processing network that enables instant, electronic transfers of funds between banks in the United States.
+Payments by RTP (and its competitor, FedNow) are not reversible.
 The Clearing House RTP Network was launched in November 2017 to provide real-time payments serving retail and commercial customers.

-Financial institutions that hold 75% of U.S. demand deposit accounts (DDAs) can use the RTP network’s real-time payment capabilities, and the network already reaches 61 percent of U.S. DDAs.
-In addition, through Third-Party Service Providers, Bankers Banks, and Corporate Credit Unions, financial institutions can directly connect to the RTP network.
+Financial institutions that hold 90% of U.S. demand deposit accounts (DDAs) can use the RTP network’s real-time payment capabilities, and the network already reaches 71 percent of U.S. DDAs.
+In addition, financial institutions can directly connect to the RTP network, or connect indirectly through Third-Party Service Providers, including Bankers’ Banks and Corporate Credit Unions.

 How RTP Works

-The Clearing House is in charge of processing all RTP payments.
-RTP is based on a liquidity model in which member financial institutions are required to maintain a minimum account balance with the Federal Reserve in order to ensure immediate funds transfer.
+The Clearing House is responsible for processing all RTP payments.
+RTP is based on a liquidity model in which member financial institutions are required to maintain a minimum account balance with the Federal Reserve to ensure immediate funds transfers.

 For example, when you pay your utility bill for the month using RTP.